 CENELEC creates market access at both European and international level by adopting international standards wherever possible through close cooperation with the International Electrotechnical Commission (under the Frankfurt Agreement.
 In an increasingly global economy, CENELEC promotes innovation and competitiveness and makes technology available industry-wide through the creation of voluntary standards.

 CENELEC members are the national electrotechnical committees of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Northern Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey and the United Kingdom.

-The new test instrument generation SECUTEST ST has already been provided for the new standards.
-The customer can already download test sequences for the two new standards via myGMC.
-Implementation in the device is planned for the 3rd quarter of 2021.
-For both new standards, posters with test sequences have been created for training and further education.
+The new test instrument generation SECUTEST ST already provides the new standards.
+The customer can download additional test sequences for special application via myGMC.
+For new standards, posters with test sequences have been created for training and further education.

 Do you have any questions on the product or do you need technical information or details on the current delivery period?
 Our International Sales will be pleased to assist you.